pydicom/pynetdicom/README.rst

 Description
 -----------

-`DICOM <http://dicom.nema.org>` is the international standard for medical images and related information.
+`DICOM <http://dicom.nema.org>`_ is the international standard for medical images and related information.
 It defines the formats and communication protocols for media exchange in radiology, cardiology, radiotherapy and other medical domains.

-`pynetdicom` is a pure Python (3+) program that implements the DICOM networking protocol.
-Working with `pydicom`, it allows the easy creation of DICOM clients (SCUs) and servers (SCPs).
+*pynetdicom* is a pure Python (3+) program that implements the DICOM networking protocol.
+Working with `pydicom <https://github.com/darcymason/pydicom>`_, it allows the easy creation of DICOM clients (SCUs) and servers (SCPs).

 The main user class is ApplicationEntity, which represents a DICOM application